HomeBankingBookkeepingTaxesInvoices

 When to choose this option: If you’re a pro at taxes, or get a kick out of doing everything yourself, then this is the option for you.
 You’ll also need to use this option if you want to submit your tax return before the IRS starts accepting e-filed returns in late January.

-We don’t recommend taking on this option lightly; if you file completely on your own, you’ll miss out on even the most minimal level of guidance from free tax filing software.
+We don’t recommend taking this option lightly; if you file completely on your own, you’ll miss out on even the most minimal level of guidance from free tax filing software.
 If you’re choosing this option to save money, consider using free filing software or looking for free tax prep assistance in your area.
 If you do end up doing your taxes by hand, then you can reference the pre-filled Schedule C in your Found app to breeze through reporting your business income.

 Choosing a tax filing method can be intimidating; there are a ton of options out there, and it’s tough to know if you’re getting the biggest bang for your buck.
 Here are some tips to keep in mind throughout the decision-making process, as well as when you’re filing: